The 1999 Survey

 Extremely short duration events are usually fireballs or bolides, while very long duration events of an hour or more are very probably astronomical objects.
 In between, there can be no way to distinguish conventional objects from UFOs solely with Duration data.
 A Canadian study by an Ontario UFO group which timed aircraft observations found that the duration of such sightings varied between 15 seconds to more than 8 minutes.
 There does not seem to be a clear relationship between the number of reports and the Duration of UFO sightings.

-In cases where a colour of an object was reported, the most common colour is white (27% in 1996 and 37% in 1997, but more than 43% in 1998).
-The next most common colour in 1998 was red (12%), followed by orange (10%) and then silver (9%).
-In 1997, the second-most-common was multicoloured (10%), followed by orange (9%).
-This variation is curious, but not mystifying.
+In cases where a colour of an object was reported, the most common colour is white (36%).
+The next most common colour in 1999 was "multicoloured" (13%), followed by red (11%) and then orange (9%).
 Since most UFOs are nocturnal starlike objects, the abundance of white objects is not surprising.
 Other colours such as red, blue and green often are associated with bolides (fireballs).

-The >multicoloured= designation is problematic in that it literally covers a wide range of possibilities.
+The ‘multicoloured’ designation is problematic in that it literally covers a wide range of possibilities.
 Some studies of UFO data have adjusted the category of colour to include both "primary" and "secondary" colours in cases where the observed UFO had more than one colour.
 The multicoloured label has been used, for example, when witnesses described their UFOs as having white, red and green lights.
-For the present study, the Colour classification refers only to the primary colour in the witness' description.
+(Many of these are certainly stars or planets, which flash a variety of colours when seem low on the horizon.
+Aircraft also frequently are described as having more than one colour of light.)
+For the present study, the Colour classification refers only to the primary colour in the witness’ description.

 This indicates that a typical UFO experience has more than one witness, and supports the contention that UFO sightings represent observations of physical phenomena since there is usually a corroborator present to support the sighting.